EvenAR/euroscope-aman/README.md

 ## Download

-The plugin .dll-file can be found in the Release folder.
-[Direct link](https://github.com/EvenAR/euroscope-aman/raw/master/Release/Aman.dll).
+The plugin .dll-file can be found under [Releases](https://github.com/EvenAR/euroscope-aman/releases).
 The AMAN-display will appear in a separate window once the plugin has been loaded.

 ## Configuration